Chicano Cultural Center: Celebrating Bilingual Arts and Culture

 wall to wall

-Your generous donations help us promote the arts and culture of bilingual bicultural communities.
-Together, we can foster cultural exchanges and support artists.
+Your generous donations help us promote the bilingual arts and culture of bilingual bicultural communities.
+Together, we can enhance community engagement, foster cultural exchanges, and support artists.
 Join us in making a difference in the community and beyond.
 We are a registered Non-Profit National Organization.

 Map of Aztlan © by Eddie Martinez, Imagineering Pioneer Artist of Walt Disney fame.
 He designed the Aztec/Maya pavilion for the Walt Disney Epcot Center in Orlando, Florida, as well as Amusement Festival Centers for Korea and other places around the world.
 He also did the art and designs for several big time Holywood movies, and the sets for Luis Valdez', premiere Zoot Suit Musical in Los Angeles.